 Alcohol and other illegal substances are not permitted on the Chicago State University campus.
 Security will be present to remove anyone that is identified to have alcohol/ illegal substances and will prohibit those from marching that may already be under the influence.

-Graduates are to line up with their college based on their line-up number.
-The line-up number is assigned and given to the graduate during Commencement Countdown when you receive your cap and gown.
+Graduates are to line up in pairs with their college based on their line-up number.
+The line-up number is assigned and given to the graduate during Commencement Countdown when they receive their cap and gown.
 The Faculty Marshals will lead the graduates of their respective college into the ceremony as directed by the Grand Marshal.

 After the singing of the CSU Alma Mater and the closing of the ceremony, the audience will be asked to take their seats and to remain seated for the retrieval of colors and the recessional of the platform party, faculty, and graduates.

-The Post-Commencement Reception will be held in the Jacoby Dickens Gym immediately following the Ceremony.
+The New Alumni Reception will be held at the designated area immediately following the Ceremony.

 Traditionally, the moving of the tassel at graduation is called, "turning the tassel" or "the turning of the tassel ceremony."
 It symbolizes one's transition from candidate to graduate.
 Standard protocol in the US dictates that the tassel be worn on the right side of one's mortarboard at commencement and then, during the ceremony the tassel is moved or turned to the left side.
 Teachers and administrators at commencement place their tassels on the left.

-Graduates may pick up line-up cards at the graduate check-in desk located in the Convocation Center lobby.
+Graduates that did not bring the lineup card that was provided to them during Commencement Countdown may pick up a replacement lineup card at the graduate check-in desk located in the Convocation Center lobby.

 Faculty regalia can be picked up in Suite 1101.